gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-11/index.md

 - Updated `ingress_group` input to support setting `priority = null`, so that you can have ingress resources with no group order.
-This is useful in situations where you have dynamic environments where the priority doesn't matter, as you can only have one ingress per group order.
+This is useful in situations where you have dynamic environments where the priority doesn&apos;t matter, as you can only have one ingress per group order.